jasonkneen/AlloyXL/readme.md

 }).getView());
 ```

-Because AlloyXL is intercepting and overriding the **Alloy.createController** method, it's able to do all this at the source, ensuring that everything is cleaned up afterwards!
+Because AlloyXL is intercepting and overriding the **Alloy.createController** method, it’s able to do all this at the source, ensuring that everything is cleaned up afterwards!

 ## Same name controllers conflicts

-The **Alloy.Controllers** object stores the *last* instance to a controller -- so normally, if you're creating controllers with different names it's all fine -- however if you create two instances to a controller at once, only the *last* one is in **Alloy.Controllers**.
+The **Alloy.Controllers** object stores the *last* instance to a controller — so normally, if you’re creating controllers with different names it’s all fine — however if you create two instances to a controller at once, only the *last* one is in **Alloy.Controllers**.

 If you have two controllers having the same names but located in different folders (`app/controllers/registration/index.js` and `app/controllers/home/index.js` for example), this will cause a conflict within AlloyXL.